jmcamachor1/ADMGroup5/README.md

 **3 .ypynb files** due to differences in the operating system and capacity of the computers of the members of the group, it was not possible to merge the all the tasks together.

+**Screenshots**.
+Due to other technical issues, the CRQ2.ypynb did not display the choroplet maps.
+That is why two screenshots of the maps are uploaded.